 In this section, the electrical corporation must describe changes to its integrated vegetation management activities since the last WMP submission and a brief explanation as to why those changes were made.
-Discuss any planned improvements or updates to pole clearing and the timeline for implementation.
+Discuss any planned improvements or updates to pole clearing integrated vegetation management and the timeline for implementation.